-In addition to the assets reported in the Firm's HQLA above, the Firm had unencumbered marketable securities, such as equity securities and fixed income debt securities, that the Firm believes would be available to raise liquidity.
-This includes securities included as part of the excess HQLA at JPMorgan Chase Bank, N.A. that are not transferable to non-bank affiliates, as described above.
-The fair value of these securities was approximately \$432 billion as of March 31, 2020, however, the amount of liquidity that could be raised would be dependent on prevailing market conditions.
+In addition to the assets reported in the Firm's eligible HQLA discussed above, the Firm had unencumbered marketable securities, such as equity and debt securities, that the Firm believes would be available to raise liquidity.
+This includes excess eligible HQLA securities at JPMorgan Chase Bank, N.A. that are not transferable to non-bank affiliates.
+The fair value of these securities was approximately \$694 billion as of December 31, 2022 although the amount of liquidity that could be raised at any particular time would be dependent on prevailing market conditions.

-The Firm also had available borrowing capacity at FHLBs and the discount window at the Federal Reserve Bank as a result of collateral pledged by the Firm to such banks of approximately \$317 billion as of March 31, 2020.
-This borrowing capacity excludes the benefit of cash and securities reported in the Firm's HQLA or other unencumbered securities that are currently pledged at the Federal Reserve Bank discount window and other central banks.
-Although available, the Firm does not view this borrowing capacity at the Federal Reserve Bank discount window and the other central banks as a primary source of liquidity.
-For additional information, see Liquidity Risk Management on pages 93-98 of JPMorgan Chase's Annual Report on Form 10-K for the year ended December 31, 2019 ("2019 Form 10-K").
+The Firm also had available borrowing capacity at the Federal Home Loan Banks ("FHLBs") and the discount window at the Federal Reserve Banks as a result of collateral pledged by the Firm to such banks of approximately \$323 billion as of December 31, 2022.
+This borrowing capacity excludes the benefit of cash and securities reported in the Firm's eligible HQLA or other unencumbered securities that are currently pledged at the Federal Reserve Banks discount window and other central banks.
+Although available, the Firm does not view this borrowing capacity at the Federal Reserve Banks discount window and the other central banks as a primary source of liquidity.
+For additional information, see Liquidity Risk Management on pages 97-104 of the 2022 Form 10-K.